 Upon the sale of an EU Investment, the Implementing Partner shall be entitled to retain such amounts as may be required for the satisfaction of any accrued or contingent obligations, costs or liabilities relating to such divestment in accordance with the applicable documentation.
 Any Equity Reflows resulting from the Secondary Sales of Equity Operations shall be allocated as set out in Article 10.

 If, on or after [1 January 2040], any Equity Operations are outstanding, the Implementing Partner shall attempt to sell or liquidate all outstanding Equity Operations, in accordance with and pursuant to the terms of its internal rules and procedures.
-If certain Equity Operations are not eligible for sale according to the Implementing Partner’s internal rules and procedures, the Parties shall agree in good faith as to whether or not to proceed with the sale of such Equity Operations.

 If, by 30 September 2046, the Implementing Partner has not sold or otherwise liquidated all of the Equity Operations, the Commission and the Implementing Partner acknowledge that in respect of Equity Operations, which remain outstanding at that date, their market value shall be deemed zero as at that date and the Implementing Partner shall be entitled to call on the EU Guarantee for the Equity Portfolio Final Call Amount.